Zero-based budgeting method: Save smarter every month

-Before I discovered the Zero-Based Budgeting Method (ZBB), I was struggling with irregular expenses, constantly caught off guard by unexpected costs, and barely managing to save anything.
+Before I discovered the Zero-based budgeting Method (ZBB), I was struggling with irregular expenses, constantly caught off guard by unexpected costs, and barely managing to save anything.
 Money felt chaotic, and I had no clear control over where it was going.

 Because of that, I’m here to share the experience and lessons I learned from using ZBB.
 After just three months of applying this method, I was able to save 25% more, stop overspending, and finally feel in control of my finances.

-Zero-Based Budgeting (ZBB) is a method where every dollar of income is assigned a specific job.
+Zero-based budgeting (ZBB) is a method where every dollar of income is assigned a specific job.
 This could mean saving, spending, or investing.
 The goal is to allocate every dollar so that your budget balances out to zero.
 This doesn’t mean you have no money; it means every dollar has a purpose.

 What Is the Zero-Based Budgeting Method?